flopach/iox-webserver/README.md

 * **Dockerfile**: Add more files to the webserver
 * **nginx.conf**: Configure your nginx server
 * **index.html**: Change the website running on the server
-* **entrypoint.sh**: Configure other applications which should run when the container starts
+* **entrypoint.sh**: Simple shell script which gets executed when the container starts up.
+You can configure other commands which should run when the container starts.

-#### 3. Build .tar package and deploy

-Please follow this guide here: https://developer.cisco.com/docs/iox/#!overview

 ## Versioning